-likely that most of the Aichi Biodiversity Targets for 2020 will be missed.
-Some of the Aichi Biodiversity Targets will be partially achieved, for example those related to policy responses such as the spatial extent of terrestrial and marine protected areas, identification and prioritization of invasive alien species, national biodiversity strategies and action plans and the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from Their Utilization to the Convention on Biological Diversity.
+C1 The implementation of policy responses and actions to conserve nature and manage it more sustainably has progressed, yielding positive outcomes relative to scenarios of no intervention, but progress is not sufficient to stem the direct and indirect drivers of nature deterioration.
+It is therefore likely that most of the Aichi Biodiversity Targets for 2020 will be missed.
+Some of the Aichi Biodiversity Targets will be partially achieved, for example those related to policy responses, such as the spatial extent of terrestrial and marine protected areas, the identification and prioritization of invasive alien species, national biodiversity strategies and action plans, and the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity.
 However, while protected areas now cover 15 per cent of terrestrial and freshwater environments and 7 per cent of the marine realm, they only partly cover important sites for biodiversity and are not yet fully ecologically representative and effectively or equitably managed.
-There has been significant growth in official development assistance in support of the Convention on Biological Diversity and funding provided by the Global Environment Facility, with biodiversity aid flows reaching \$8.7 billion annually.
+There has been significant growth in official development assistance in support of the Convention on Biological Diversity and in funding provided by the Global Environment Facility, with biodiversity aid flows reaching \$8.7 billion annually.
 However, current resource mobilization from all sources is not sufficient to achieve the Aichi Biodiversity Targets.
-In addition, only one in five of the strategic objective and goals across six global agreements relating to nature and the protection of the global environment are demonstrably on track to be met.
-For nearly one third of the goals of these conventions there has been little or no progress towards them or, instead, movement away from them.
+In addition, only one in five of the strategic objective and goals across six global agreements6 relating to nature and the protection of the global environment are demonstrably on track to be met.
+For nearly one third of the goals of these conventions, there has been little or no progress towards them or, instead, movement away from them.

-©2 Nature is essential for achieving the Sustainable Development Goals.
-However, taking into consideration that the Sustainable Development Goals are integrated and indivisible, as well as implemented nationally, current negative trends in biodiversity and ecosystems will undermine progress towards 80 per cent (35 out of 44) of the assessed targets of goals related to poverty, hunger, health, water, cities, climate, oceans and land (Sustainable Development Goals 1, 2, 3, 6, 11, 13, 14, and 15).
-Important positive synergies between nature and goals on education, gender equality, reducing inequalities and promoting peace and justice (Sustainable Development Goals 4, 5, 10 and 16) were found.
+C2 Nature is essential for achieving the Sustainable Development Goals.
+However, taking into consideration that the Sustainable Development Goals are integrated, indivisible, and nationally implemented, current negative trends in biodiversity and ecosystems will undermine progress towards 80 per cent (35 out of 44) of the assessed targets of Goals related to poverty, hunger, health, water, cities, climate, oceans and land (Sustainable Development Goals 1, 2, 3, 6, 11, 13, 14, and 15).
+Important positive synergies between nature and the Goals related to education, gender equality, reducing inequalities and promoting peace and justice (Sustainable Development Goals 4, 5, 10 and 16) were found.
 Land or resource tenure insecurity, as well as declines in nature, have greater impacts on women and girls, who are most often negatively impacted.
-However, current focus and wording of targets in these goals obscures or omits their relationship to nature, thereby preventing their assessment here.
-There is a critical need for future policy targets, indicators and datasets to more explicitly account for aspects of nature and their relevance to human well-being in order to more effectively track the consequences of trends in nature on Sustainable Development Goals.
-Some pathways chosen to achieve the goals related to energy, economic growth, industry and infrastructure and sustainable consumption and production (Sustainable Development Goals 7, 8, 9 and 12), as well as targets related to poverty, food security and cities (Sustainable Development Goals 1, 2 and 11), could have substantial positive or negative impacts on nature and therefore on the achievement of other Sustainable Development Goals.
+However, the current focus and wording of the targets of these Goals obscures or omits their relationship to nature, thereby preventing their assessment here.
+There is a critical need for future policy targets, indicators and datasets to more explicitly account for aspects of nature and their relevance to human well-being in order to more effectively track the consequences of trends in nature on the Sustainable Development Goals.
+Some pathways chosen to achieve the Goals related to energy, economic growth, industry and infrastructure, and sustainable consumption and production (Sustainable Development Goals 7, 8, 9 and 12), as well as the targets related to poverty, food security and cities (Sustainable Development Goals 1, 2 and 11), could have substantial positive or negative impacts on nature and therefore on the achievement of the other Sustainable Development Goals.